kach/memo/README.md

 </details>

 <details><summary>How can I sample from common distributions, e.g. normal or Beta?</summary>
-You can import and call the pdfs and pmfs defined in <code>jax.scipy.stats</code> ([documentation](https://docs.jax.dev/en/latest/jax.scipy.html)).
+You can import and call the pdfs and pmfs defined in <code>jax.scipy.stats</code> (see https://docs.jax.dev/en/latest/jax.scipy.html).
 For example, to choose from a Bernoulli distribution with p=0.9, you can write:

 ```python
 from jax.scipy.stats.bernoulli import pmf as ber_pmf

 ...

 alice: chooses(x in Bool, wpp=ber_pmf(x, 0.9))
 ```
 </details>